-Phosphorus is a mobile element and the general recommendation for Calibrachoa Calipetite is to supply 10-20 ppm at each fertilizer application.
-Higher phosphorus rates promote luxuriant growth.
+Phosphorus is a mobile element and the general recommendation for xPetchoa SuperCal is to supply 10-20 ppm at each fertilization.
+Higher phosphorous rates promote luxuriant growth.
 When phosphorus is deficient, the lower leaves take on a reddish-purple color.
 Growers who use mineral acid to neutralize alkalinity may need to use a combination of phosphoric and sulfuric acids to avoid oversupplying phosphorus.
-20-10-20, popular with many North American growers, may be alternated with 15-5-15 to maintain optimum pH but note that it does not supply calcium and at 200 ppm N supplies 44 ppm (parts per million) of phosphorus.
+20-10-20, is popular with many North American growers, may be alternated with 15-5-15 to maintain optimum pH.
+Please note that 20-10-20 does not supply calcium and at 200 ppm N contains 44 ppm (parts per million) of phosphorus.

 Micro-elements are needed in smaller amounts but are important for optimum plant growth.
-Provide a standard amount of trace elements to Calipetite, similar to what you would supply to Petunias, Impatiens walleriana and Marigolds.
+Provide a standard amount of trace elements to SuperCal, similar to what you would supply to petunias, impatiens walleriana and marigolds.